Bayesian score calibration for approximate models: Methods

-Unlike the family in \eqref{eq:asysuffnormal}, the relative moment-correcting transformations we consider restrict~$b$ and $L$ to be equal for all datasets $\sy$.
+Unlike the family in \eqref{eq:asysuffnormal}, the relative moment-correcting transformations we consider restrict~$b$ and $A$ to be equal for all data sets $\sy$.
 To justify this, we make the following observation.
-If we use a function $v$ such that $v(\sy_{1:n}) \rightarrow \delta_{y_{1:n}}(\sy_{1:n})$ as $n\rightarrow \infty$, then our optimisation \eqref{eq:tracoptim} will simplify to the original problem \eqref{eq:posterioroptim} asymptotically.
-In this regime,~$b$ and~$L$ will transform the approximate posterior of a single dataset, $y_{1:n}$, correcting its mean and variance.
+If we use a function $v$ such that $v(\sy_{1:n}) \rightarrow \delta_{y_{1:n}}(\sy_{1:n})$ as $n\rightarrow \infty$, then our optimization \eqref{eq:tracoptim} will simplify to the original problem \eqref{eq:posterioroptim} asymptotically.
+In this regime,~$b$ and~$A$ will transform the approximate posterior of a single data set, $y_{1:n}$, correcting its mean and variance.
 Therefore, we can use $v$ to focus our calibration on the data at hand with the aim of making the optimization less sensitive to the insufficiency of $\kernfam$, and asymptotically sufficiently rich.
-Our choice of $v$ in Section~\ref{sec:practicalweights} has this desired property.
+Our default choice of weights, which we discuss in Section~\ref{sec:practicalweights}, imply such a property for $v$.

-\subsection{Choice of weighting function}
+\subsection{Choice of Weighting Function}

-There are two components of the weighting function, $w$, which we can choose to refine our estimate of the optimal approximate posterior through \eqref{eq:tracoptim}.
-The first is the \textit{importance distribution} $\bar\Pi$ which we use to concentrate the samples of~$\theta$ around likely values of the posterior distribution conditional on the observed data $y$.
-The second choice is the change of measure function $v$, or \textit{stabilizing function}, which we use to stabilize the weighting function $w$ after choosing~$\bar\Pi$.
+There are two components of the weighting function $w$ that can be chosen to refine our estimate of the optimal approximate posterior through \eqref{eq:tracoptim}.
+The first is the importance distribution $\bar\Pi$ which we use to concentrate the samples of~$\theta$ around likely values of the posterior distribution conditional on the observed data $y$.
+The second choice is the change of measure function $v$, or \textit{stabilizing function}, which we use to stabilize the weighting function~$w$ after choosing~$\bar\Pi$.
+Using an importance distribution $\bar\Pi$ has been considered previously \citep[for example in][]{lueckmann2017flex,pacchiardi2022likelihood} but with the inclusion of a generic~$v$ in Theorem~\ref{th:SBIresult}, the importance weights can be stabilized in various ways.
 We discuss idealized and practical weight functions further in Appendix~\ref{sec:weightfunctions}.
-Using an importance distribution $\bar\Pi$ has been considered previously \citep[for example][]{lueckmann2017flex,pacchiardi2022likelihood} but with the inclusion of~$v$ in Theorem~\ref{th:SBIresult} we can stabilize the importance weights.

-We choose to truncate or clip the weights \citep{ionides2008truncated} to ensure they have finite variance.
-Our examples in Section~\ref{sec:examples} test clipping the empirical weights, $w^{(m)}$, by
+We explore weight truncation, or clipping \citep{ionides2008truncated}, to ensure finite variance of the weights.
+In general, clipping the empirical weights is achieved by